“Images of America: Highlands Ranch”

 Area Location: Northwest Corner of Highlands Ranch

 Matthew Plews was another early landowner in the northern Douglas County area.
 He was a talented horticulturalist, who worked as a master groundskeeper at Wolhurst, just to the west of today’s Santa Fe and C470.
-Plews built a home in 1906 for his family on land that today is a bit south of C470 and east of Santa Fe and Windcrest.
+Plews built a home in 1906 for his family on land that today is a bit south of C470 and east of Santa Fe and Wind Crest.

 This c.1910 picture of the Plews house shows the farm without the many trees that surround it today.
 Plews had large greenhouses and ran a thriving business in the Littleton area, as well as being very active socially and in the community.
-He was known as the “Johnny Appleseed” of Douglas and Arapahoe County and was even hired to plant the trees at the new Littleton Cemetery.
+He was known as the “Johnny Appleseed” of Douglas and Arapahoe County and was even hired in 1922 to plant the trees at the Littleton Cemetery.

 Plews Family 1906-1937